philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-07/Exercise-07.md

 > Ping and telnet both returned success

 #### CRON
 Next thing I did after writing my bash script and setting up my mail was to set up a cronjob.

 To carry this out I had to install a crontab since it was the first ever to be run on my vm.
-Which `crontab -e` I was able to create and edit my first crontab.
+With `crontab -e` I was able to create and edit my first crontab.
 I have attached my configuration below:

 [Crontab](https://github.com/philemonnwanne/altschool-cloud-exercises/blob/main/Month-02/Exercise-07/cron-mail.pdf)